petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-github-repository.md

 !!! note
     If you are using an organization account with SAML single sign-on authentication, then you must take additional steps to authorize your access token.
 See [GitHub's official documentation](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) for more information.

-After updating these environment variables, the Jenkins service will restart.
+After updating these environment variables, the Jenkins service restarts.
 Any pushed branches and pull requests in the new repository now trigger builds.

 !!! note
-    Jenkins versions prior to `2.222.1-3.2.0` use the environment variables `GITHUB_REPOSITORY` and `GITHUB_TOKEN` instead.
+    Jenkins versions before `2.222.1-3.2.0` use the environment variables `GITHUB_REPOSITORY` and `GITHUB_TOKEN` instead.
 To use the `LCP_CI_SCM_*` environment variables, ensure you are running Jenkins `2.222.1-3.2.0` or higher.

 ### Personal Access Token Usage

 The personal access token referenced by the `LCP_CI_SCM_TOKEN` value is needed for Liferay Cloud to integrate with your repository.

 !!! warning
-    If the personal access token belongs to a personal user account and that user is removed from the organization, all builds will fail to complete.
+    If the personal access token belongs to a personal user account and that user is removed from the organization, all builds fail to complete.
 Instead, use an account specifically belonging to the organization.
 See [GitHub's official documentation](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#considering-cross-repository-access) for more information.

 By default, the GitHub organization's [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) must also have the `admin:repo_hook` permissions in order for the CI service to successfully integrate using the default web hook.

-However, it is recommended to set the `LCP_CLI_SCM_MANAGE_HOOKS` [environment variable](../reference/defining-environment-variables.md) to `false` in your [CI service](../platform-services/continuous-integration.md).
-This disables automatic management of the web hook (which is no longer needed after you have finished setting up integration with your repository), and allows you to remove the (admin-level) `admin:repo_hook` permissions from the personal access token Liferay Cloud uses:
+However, you should set the `LCP_CLI_SCM_MANAGE_HOOKS` [environment variable](../reference/defining-environment-variables.md) to `false` in your [CI service](../platform-services/continuous-integration.md).
+This disables automatic management of the web hook (which is no longer needed after you have finished setting up integration with your repository), and you can remove the (admin-level) `admin:repo_hook` permissions from the personal access token Liferay Cloud uses.

 ![You can remove the admin:repo_hook permissions from the personal access token if you disable automatic web hook management.](./configuring-your-github-repository/images/06.png)